switchtrue/personal-blog/content/posts/covidsafe.md

 - Daily notifications will appear on your phone so you can have confidence that the app is running in the background correctly.

+*Note: COVIDSafe is based on the Singapore Government's TraceTogether app and open BlueTrace algorithm.
+This article assumes that COVIDSafe has not altered the implementation and until the source code becomes available it will be difficult to tell.
+That said, some folks have already managed to take a look and the implementation seems to be the same.*